-Oral Glucose Tolerance Test – Oral glucose tolerance test is used to diagnose instances of diabetes mellitus or insulin resistance.
+Oral Glucose Tolerance Test – The oral glucose tolerance test is used to diagnose instances of diabetes mellitus or insulin resistance.
 It can also be used to determine whether a woman has developed diabetes associated with pregnancy.
 In this test, a patient is given a dose of 75g of glucose.
 A glucose level of 11.1 mmol/L or more in the blood sample taken two hours after the intake of glucose by the patient indicates the presence of diabetes.

-Glycohemoglobin A1c Test – Glycohemoglobin A1c or HbA1c test is a primary test to diagnose type 2 diabetes.
-HbA1c test measures average blood sugar level and is an indicator of how well the diabetes is being controlled.
-HbA1c, or glycated hemoglobin, occurs when hemoglobin in red blood cells becomes bonded with glucose in the bloodstream.
-The higher a person’s blood glucose levels, the higher the number of glycated red blood cells, and therefore higher is their HbA1c level.
-According to WHO, following are the diagnostic guidelines for HbA1c test for diabetes -
+Glycohemoglobin A1c Test – Glycohemoglobin A1c or HbA1c test is a primary test to diagnose type IIII diabetes.
+The HbA1c test measures the average blood sugar level and is an indicator of how well the diabetes is being controlled.
+HbA1c, or glycated hemoglobin, occurs when hemoglobin in the red blood cells becomes bonded with glucose in the bloodstream.
+The higher a person’s blood glucose levels, the higher the number of glycated red blood cells, and therefore the higher their HbA1c level will be.
+According to the World Health Organization (WHO), the diagnostic guidelines for HbA1c test for diabetes are -

 HbA1c below 42 mmol/mol (6%): Non-diabetic